stangri/docs.openwrt.melmac.net/pbr/README.md

 The `pbr` decides wherver to use `iptables`/`ipset` mode or `nft` mode on run time.
 If the `nft` binary is available, the `resolver_set` is not set to `dnsmasq.ipset` and a main `pbr_prerouting` chain has been created by the `fw4`-specific `nft` script, it runs in the `nft` mode, otherwise it runs in the `iptables`/`ipset` mode.

 Each package of the service has its own dependencies, so only `pbr-iptables` can be installed on OpenWrt 21.02 and earlier, but either `pbr` or `pbr-iptables` can be installed on OpenWrt 22.03.
-It is recommended to install `pbr` on OpenWrt 22.03 and (if needed), change `resolver_set` option to `dnsmasq.ipset` to [use dnsmasq ipset support](#use-dnsmasq-ipset-support) and force `iptables`/`ipset` mode.
+It is recommended to install `pbr` on OpenWrt 22.03 and if you want to use [use dnsmasq ipset support](#use-dnsmasq-ipset-support), [install dnsmasq-full](#how-to-install-dnsmasq-full), [install legacy iptables/ipset packages](@how-to-install-legacy-iptables_ipset-packages) and then change `resolver_set` option to `dnsmasq.ipset` to force `iptables`/`ipset` mode.

 Both `pbr-iptables` and `pbr` in `iptables`/`ipset` mode work just fine with recently released OpenWrt 22.03.0.
 You can safely ignore the warning on the Status -> Firewall page about legacy iptables rules created by either package.